crypto-org-chain/chain-docs/docs/getting-started/thaler-testnet.md

 ### Step 0.
 Install Intel SGX SDK 2.8 and other pre-requisites

 - Make sure your CPU supports SGX and it is enabled in BIOS.
 [This GitHub repository](https://github.com/ayeks/SGX-hardware) has more information about supported hardware and cloud vendors.

-  You can download the [Linux SGX SDK installers from the Intel Open Source website](https://01.org/intel-softwareguard-extensions/downloads/intel-sgx-linux-2.8-release).
+- You can download the Linux SGX SDK installers from the Intel Open Source [website](https://01.org/intel-softwareguard-extensions/downloads/intel-sgx-linux-2.8-release).
+More details can be found in this [installation guide](https://download.01.org/intel-sgx/sgx-linux/2.8/docs/Intel_SGX_Installation_Guide_Linux_2.8_Open_Source.pdf).

 - Note that some motherboards may have only "software controlled" option where [an extra step is needed for enabling it](https://github.com/intel/linux-sgx/issues/354#issuecomment-447961815).

-- You may also need to install libzmq (e.g. libzmq3-dev package in Ubuntu 18.04).
+- You may also need to install libzmq (e.g. [libzmq3-dev](https://packages.ubuntu.com/xenial/libzmq3-dev) package in Ubuntu 18.04).

 ::: tip NOTE
 There is an Ubuntu-based Docker image `cryptocom/chain:latest` on Dockerhub that